redfoxofwealden/quenington-wildlife-park/README.md

 Quenington Wildlife Park is the website of a **fictitious** wildlife park.

 The park has a large forest and a lake.
 It has a wide variety of birds and animals for the public to see.
-It has a cafeteria serving drinks and refreshments to the vistors.
+It has animals like the red squirrels and deer, and has variety of birds like chaffinch, crested grebe, common moorhen, eurasian jay and many more.
+It has a cafeteria serving drinks and refreshments to vistors.
 The park is open everyday from spring to autumn every year.

 The site is targeted towards those who want to see the animals and birds in its natural habitat.